JustAlis/bookbot/README.md

 Why can't this bot book exact seats?

     -It was the requeriment.
-My friend has a show and he asked for this, every time different small stage.
+My person who has a show and he asked for this, every time different small stage.
 There was no need to add this.

 Why there is no inline keyboards?